ceph/ceph-medic/docs/source/index.rst

 When using ``openshift`` or ``kubernetes`` as a deployment type, there is no requirement to define a ``hosts`` file.
-The hosts are generated dynamically by calling out to the platform and retrieve the pods.
-When the pods are identified, they get grouped by their deamon type (osd, mgr, rgw, mon, etc...)
+The hosts are generated dynamically by calling out to the platform and retrieving the pods.
+When the pods are identified, they are grouped by deamon type (osd, mgr, rgw, mon, etc...).

 SSH Config
 ----------